HouQiming/ama/script/doc_templates/module.md

-# Javascript Module Reference
+# Filter and Module Reference

-Amalang uses the CommonJS module system.
-To load a module, use `require('module_path')`.

-## Modules

-Here is a list of modules for ama script development.

-【modules】
 ## Filters

 Here is a list of filters intended for the `-f` command line option or the `filters` option of `bisync`.
 Each filter can be: